You’ve heard of digital marketing consulting.

 - This is just the tip of the iceberg when it comes to the kinds of work necessary, and we’ll get more into specific examples in a bit.

-Digital Marketing Consultant: Determining the Business Model
+Online Marketing Consultant: Determining the Business Model

 The very first step in a consultant’s work is determining a brand’s business model.